kozjuli/kozjuli.github.io/_pages/index.md

 I am a Senior Economist in the Research Division of the [Federal Reserve Bank of St. Louis](https://research.stlouisfed.org/){:target="_blank"}.

+I teach Financial Economics in the Master in Economics at [Washington University in St. Louis](https://economics.wustl.edu/masters-degree-economics){:target="_blank"}.

 I graduated from New York University with a Ph.D. in Economics in May 2018.

 Contact at <kozjuli@gmail.com>